VowpalWabbit/coba/docs/source/_templates/class_with_ctor2.rst

-{# This template creates a class stub with all attributes and methods in a single file #}
+{# This template creates a class stub with all attributes and methods in separate sub-stubs #}

 {{ objname | escape | underline}}